 As a special surprise, when Bette Davis was awarded the Sarah Siddons Award, the organizers secretly asked Anne Baxter to attend her presentation.
-Davis was not at all thrilled about having to share her spotlight with another actress.
+According to a member of Chicago's Siddons Society, far from being pleased, Davis was furious about having to share her spotlight with another actress.

 Claudette Colbert was originally cast as Margo Channing, but suffered a ruptured disc during filming on Three Came Home (1950) and had to withdraw.
 Bette Davis stepped into the role, even though 20th Century-Fox studio chief Darryl F. Zanuck and Davis couldn't stand each other, going back to when Davis walked out from her post as president of the Motion Picture Academy in 1941.

-In the scene in which Bette Davis arrives "late" for her audition, we see a street on which there is a theatre marquee displaying the title "The Devil's Disciple".
+In the scene in which Bette Davis arrives "late" for Miss Caswell's audition, a theatre marquee displaying the title "The Devil's Disciple" can be seen.
 A production of George Bernard Shaw's "The Devil's Disciple" with Maurice Evans was playing on Broadway in early 1950, when the scene was filmed.